slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - care about what other people think and you will always be their prisoner. -- lao tzu -->

 Everything is hierarchy.
 Only comedians can speak the truth without consequences.
+To see who rules you, is the person you are not allowed to criticise.

 Social cartography: who’s the decision maker, to whom people are speaking and who is speaking.
 To deal with real world you have to deal with some level of bullshit.

 > *"Never outshine the master."
 'Know who you’re dealing with: do not offend the wrong person."